tensorflow/data-validation/g3doc/api_docs/python/tfdv/CombinerStatsGenerator.md

 )
 ```

-Return result of folding a batch of inputs into accumulator.
+Returns result of folding a batch of inputs into accumulator.

 #### Args:

 * <b>`accumulator`</b>: The current accumulator.
-* <b>`input_batch`</b>: A Python dict whose keys are strings denoting feature
+* <b>`input_batch`</b>: A Python dict whose keys are strings denoting feature names
-      names and values are numpy arrays representing a batch of examples,
+    and values are lists representing a batch of examples, which should be
-      which should be added to the accumulator.
+    added to the accumulator.

 #### Returns: